johnmoores2116/techtest_deprecated/README.md

         * A Java JDK with Runtime (JRE) is installed on your computer (e.g. 1.8.0_101)

-        * You have supplied your github public key to the author John Moores (john.moores2116@gmail.com) and it has been installed it in the https://github.com/johnmoores2116 github repository (Settings....Deploy Keys).
+        * You have supplied your github public key to the author John Moores (john.moores2116@gmail.com) and it has been installed in the https://github.com/johnmoores2116 github repository (Settings....Deploy Keys).
-          This is necessary for access to the github repository to clone (read / download) the application's artefacts to your computer.
+          This is necessary for access to the github repository to clone (read / download) the application's artifacts to your computer.
 I believe that since June 2016, all new github repositories now only support ssh / https.

         * You are installing the application in a /tmp/ location on your computer (for windows c:\tmp\)